 Pick up a registration form at reception for Patient Services.
-If you already have your login details, click the image below.
+If you already have your login details, click here.

 Speaking to the Doctor/Telephone Advice

 The doctors try to make time available for telephone calls after morning surgery.
-You may wish to leave details and a contact telephone number with reception staff before 12 noon.
+You may wish to leave details and a contact telephone number with reception staff before 11.00am.
 Only emergency telephone calls can be accepted in the afternoon.

 Urgent Medical Problems

 We would encourage patients to come to the surgery if at all possible.
 A safer and more comprehensive examination can be conducted in the surgery than at home.
 If, however, you are too ill to attend the surgery, the doctor may be able to give advice or visit you at home.
 Giving the receptionist some details helps the doctor to assess the urgency of the situation.

 Acutely Ill Children